 Council Tax Reduction Scheme

-The scheme is means tested, which means that a standard weekly income amount is allowed, depending on the number of people in the household and relevant personal circumstances (example, disability or dependent children) and any income a household receives above that amount reduces the entitlement to Council Tax Reduction.
-Some types of income are disregarded in this means test (example Child Benefit, Disability Living Allowance/Personal Independence Payments).
+The pensionable age scheme is means tested, which means that a standard weekly income amount is allowed, depending on the number of people in the household and relevant personal circumstances (example, disability) and any income a household receives above that amount reduces the entitlement to Council Tax Reduction on a sliding scale.

 Entitlement to Council Tax Reduction may be backdated by up to one month prior to the date the claim was made for working-age claimants or up to three months for pensionable age claimants.
-This is awarded subject to 'good cause' criteria (example, a person must demonstrate that there was a continuous good reason why they were unable to claim at an earlier date).
+This is awarded subject to 'good cause' criteria (i.e. a person must demonstrate that there was a continuous good reason why they were unable to make their claim at an earlier date).

 If you already receive Council Tax Reduction, report a change in your income/capital/household circumstances.